dpersing/netlify-site/posts/literacy.md

 date: 2022-06-23
 author: Devon Persing
 summary: Accessibility literacy must be a goal for any kind of sustainable, scalable accessibility program.
+displaytitle: Using accessibility literacy to counter accessibility ignorance
 ---

 # Using accessibility literacy to counter accessibility ignorance